dflaten/aws-reinvent-2024/ScalingWithLambda/AWS Scaling with Lambda.md

 Concurrency =  Invocations (in RPS) x Duration (in ms)

-Long running functiosn require ore concurrency.
+Long running functions require more concurrency.
-Concurrency is not infinite but there are burst and account limits on concurrency.
+Concurrency is not infinite, there are burst and account limits on concurrency.

-YOu can optimize:
+You can optimize:
-* for the duration of the lambda
+* for the duration of the Lambda
-* (something else i missed)
+* the memory used by the Lambda

 ## K6 - Load testing